How should hospitals prepare for the new standards?

 Preparing for the new standards

 At Ob Hospitalist Group, we’re continuing to have conversations with hospitals across the country regarding the new EPs.
-Through our role, we are helping to educate hospitals to ensure they are compliant with the new standards before July.
+Through our role, we are helping to educate hospitals to ensure they are compliant with the new standards before the implementation date.

 Other ways we are helping hospitals include gap analyses to review where hospitals are meeting the standards and where there are gaps, and implementation of drills and simulations regarding hemorrhage and hypertension.